2017 Teacher Compensation Policy

 relevant prior work experience.

-Texas should not limit this policy to certified career or technology education teachers.
+Texas should not limit this policy to certain teachers, such as career or technology education teachers and those with military experience.
 Such compensation would be attractive to career changers in other fields, such as science and mathematics.

 Texas recognized the factual accuracy of this analysis.